NONFICTION

 Courtney White

-In 1960, when I was born, the world was largely intact and healthy.
-All that has changed.
-During my lifetime, humans went from having a small impact on the planet to being the dominant force on a geological scale.
-This great transition will be my generation’s legacy.
+Born in 1960, during my lifetime humans went from having a small impact on the planet to becoming a force on a geological scale.
+This transition will be my generation’s legacy.
 My life is a prism.
-At an early age, I was drawn to the interactions between land, culture, and people.
-I was both captivated and worried about what I saw and learned.
-In response, I sought creative answers to anguished questions ranging over the fields of archaeology, conservation, regenerative agriculture, and climate change.
-I’ve been blessed with family, hard work, and travel.
-It’s been a wonderful adventure.
-This site is my autobiography.
+Starting at an early age, I was drawn to the interactions between land and people, becoming both captivated and increasingly concerned about what I learned.
+Soon, I sought creative answers to anguished questions, with a focus on archaeology, conservation, and regenerative agriculture.
+I’ve expressed myself in nonfiction, fiction, essays, fine art photography, and a nonprofit organization.
+I’ve been blessed with family, travel, and hard work.
+It has been a wonderful adventure.
+This site is an autobiography, and a time capsule for future generations.

 CREATIVE ANSWERS TO ANGUISHED QUESTIONS